 A product's good reputation, or goodwill, is a large part of its value.
 When both the distributor and manufacturer invest in a product's marketing and development, increased goodwill and improved profit will result.
 A well-written distribution agreement allows both parties to benefit from the collaboration.

 If you need help with creating a marketing and distribution agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.